NadineAstakhova/LibraryApp/README.md

 4. **Testability** - Clear boundaries between layers make unit testing straightforward
 5. **Maintainability** - Separation of concerns makes the codebase easier to understand

-> **Honest Assessment**: For a simple library application, a standard Laravel MVC structure would be sufficient and faster to develop.
-DDD adds complexity that may not be justified for small-scale projects.
-However, it demonstrates architectural knowledge and prepares the codebase for potential growth.

 ### Architecture Layers

 ```